mjberg/reading-and-writing/_posts/2020-04-28-Book-Notes-The-Case-Against-Sugar.md

 Gary demonstrates how sugar is toxic to the body over the long term and is responsible in the pathology of a cluster of 'Western' chronic diseases including: insulin resistance, metabolic syndrome, type two diabetes, fatty liver disease, obesity and gout.

-He specifically makes the argument that sugars such as sucrose and high-fructose corn syrup are fundamental causes of diabetes and obesity, using the same simple concept of causality that we employ when we say smoking cigarettes causes lung cancer.
+His argues that sugars, such as, sucrose and high-fructose corn syrup are fundamental causes of diabetes and obesity, using the same simple concept of causality that we employ when we say smoking cigarettes causes lung cancer.

-Gary takes a scientific approach to nutrition research while dissecting the questions against his thesis and not definitively making conclusions that he can't support without strong research.
-After reading this, I'm convinced that sugar is toxic and should be avoided unless in fruits or vegetables.
+Gary takes a sound scientific approach to nutrition research while dissecting the questions against his thesis and not definitively making conclusions he isn't able to support without strong research.
+It's clear from his analysis that sugar is far more toxic than I originally thought and should be avoided unless in fruits or vegetables.
 Given the lack of research supporting artificial sweeteners it seems prudent to avoid them as well.

-Read on for details as to why.
+Below are select highlights from book.

 #### <a name="stats"></a>Meaningful Stats